Christopher T. Adams: In the legislature

 Adams has served as a member of the Maryland House of Delegates since January 14, 2015, representing District 37B.
 He served as the House minority whip from April through December 2021.
+He has served as the chairman of the Eastern Shore delegation to the Maryland General Assembly for multiple years.

 In 2018, Maryland Matters listed Adams as one of the ten most vulnerable House incumbents in the June 2018 General Assembly primaries.
 Adams would survive his primary with 29.9 percent of the vote and would be re-elected with 33.9 percent of the vote in the general election.